SergeCaron/observium_appliance/ReadMe.md

 Review the script here:  *[Scripts/Backup.sh](https://github.com/SergeCaron/observium_appliance/blob/f7c3afe543a410d8ccf8447607ca682b5df12386/Scripts/Backup.sh)*

 Note: you can create a backup of this appliance by connecting to itself.
-<details><summary>Here is a sample log:</summary>
+<details><summary>Here is a sample log invoked by user localadminaccount:</summary>

 ````
 Remote Observium installation directory [/opt/observium]:
-Enter remote Observium user and server in the form user@<IP Address>: administrateursbs@127.0.0.1
+Enter remote Observium user and server in the form user@<IP Address>: localadminaccount@127.0.0.1

 Copying the remote Observium server data.
 The local user password may be required twice:
 Generating public/private rsa key pair.
-Enter file in which to save the key (/home/administrateursbs/.ssh/id_rsa):
+Enter file in which to save the key (/home/localadminaccount/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /home/administrateursbs/.ssh/id_rsa
+Your identification has been saved in /home/localadminaccount/.ssh/id_rsa
-Your public key has been saved in /home/administrateursbs/.ssh/id_rsa.pub
+Your public key has been saved in /home/localadminaccount/.ssh/id_rsa.pub
 The key fingerprint is:
-SHA256:qUhXDwILD13YLu0fvC/0Ci1hTRtgGAmED8qzIgYXWts administrateursbs@observium
+SHA256:qUhXDwILD13YLu0fvC/0Ci1hTRtgGAmED8qzIgYXWts localadminaccount@observium
 The key's randomart image is:
 +---[RSA 3072]----+
 | o=ooB+          |